Innovation chain reaction05 June 2019

 The company wanted to put its design theory to the test but to do this would have meant having to pay for expensive tooling to create a physical prototype, which is why it turned to the Design and Prototyping Group (DPG) at the Advanced Manufacturing Research Centre, a part of the High Value Manufacturing Catapult network.

-AMRC engineers responded to the challenge, manufacturing two sizes of link plates from 0.9mm stainless steel using CAD designs provided by Marcel and his team, producing 100 parts from each link plate geometry, allowing New Motion Labs to assemble the InfiGear link chain.
+AMRC engineers responded to the challenge, using the DPG's laser-cutting capabilities to manufacture two sizes of link plates from 0.9mm stainless steel using CAD designs provided by Marcel and his team.
+They produced 100 parts from each link plate geometry, allowing New Motion Labs to assemble the InfiGear link chain.

 “The outlay for tooling to manufacture a prototype chain using conventional processes would be significant for a small business.
 The AMRC’s involvement enabled prototype parts to be made, without the need for tooling, in volumes suitable for testing.”